jadecobra/python_tdd_exercises/source/exception handling.rst

 It also a pain when it causes the program to exit prematurely.
 What if we want our program to run regardless of errors?
 We might want it to give messages to the user who may not care or understand the details that come with Exceptions?

 Enter Exception Handling.
 In python there is a mechanism for handling exceptions that allows a program to "make a decision" when it encounters an Exception.
-Enough words, let us write some code
+Enough words, What if we write some code

 Prerequisites